tomalaforge/angular-challenges/docs/src/content/docs/challenges/testing/28-checkbox.md

 ## Information

 This application is very simple.
 It consists of a checkbox that enables or disables a button.
-The primary goal of this application is to become familiar with the debug API of Testing Library.
+The primary goal of this application is to become familiar with the debug API of [Angular Testing Library](https://testing-library.com/).
 Knowing how to debug your tests is a crucial tool you need to have in your toolkit.

-You can find the documentation about debugging in Testing Library [here](https://testing-library.com/docs/dom-testing-library/api-debugging#screenlogtestingplaygroundurl).
+You can find the documentation about debugging in Angular Testing Library [here](https://testing-library.com/docs/dom-testing-library/api-debugging#screenlogtestingplaygroundurl).

 The main functions to remember are as follows: